m2mathew/command-line-programming-quiz/README.md

 # Command Line Programming Quiz

+Assignment from The Iron Yard-Austin

+Week 2 - day 6

 Create a programming quiz on the command line to test the skill of your fellow students.

 ## Normal Mode